 Revisions to this existing definition provide a clearer description of the areas of history that may be considered for Historic District status.
 The definition is informed by the criteria provided in State Administrative Rule (OAR 660-023-0200) that govern local historic resource designation decisions.
 The revised Historic District definition captures the existing slate of Historic Districts that were automatically identified as such upon listing in the National Register of Historic Places prior to changes in State Administrative Rule that took effect in January 2017.
-The definition clarifies that Historic District status can be removed by the City (removal of Historic District designation by the City does not affect a district's listing in the National Register of Historic Places).
-The definition explains that City-designated and National Register-listed Historic Districts are supported by documentation that provides details on the significance, integrity, boundary, and contributing status of the constituent parts of the Historic District.
+The definition clarifies that Historic District status can be removed by the City (removal of Historic District designation by the City does not affect a district's listing in the National Register of Historic Districts are supported by documentation that provides details on the significance, integrity, boundary, and contributing status of the constituent parts of the Historic District.